ehanahamed/quizfreely/docs/dev/production/web-setup.md

 # cp quizfreely-web.service /etc/systemd/system/
 ```

-Check `web/logfile.log`, and delete/clear it if needed. (a new `logfile.log` will be created when the server starts if you/we delete the whole file)
+Check `web/quizfreely-web.log`, and delete/clear it if needed. (a new `quizfreely-web.log` will be created when the server starts if you/we delete the whole file)

 After all changes are made, start quizfreely-web again:
 ```sh